AndrewDanilov/yii2-custom-pages/README.md

 ];
 ```

-On the moment you can use one of languages: English, Russian
+On the moment you can use one of languages out of the box: English, Russian.
+Also you can create and use your own
+translations by defining `translatesPath` property of custompages module (see above).